mongodb/specifications/source/transactions/tests/README.rst

   - ``operations``: Array of documents, each describing an operation to be executed.
 Each document has the following fields:

-    - ``name``: The name of the operation on ``object`` or the name of a special test operation to run, eg. "failPoint".
-See `Special Test Operations`_.
+    - ``name``: The name of the operation on ``object``.

     - ``object``: The name of the object to perform the operation on.
-Can be "database", "collection", "session0", or "session1".
+Can be "database", "collection", "session0", "session1", or "testRunner".
+See the "targetedFailPoint" operation in `Special Test Operations`_.

     - ``collectionOptions``: Optional, parameters to pass to the Collection() used for this operation.